Volvo

 the LHD car, was the same car originally

-built in 1984 by Guy Trigaux Motors (GTM Engineering)
+built for the ETCC 1984 season by Guy Trigaux Motors (GTM Engineering)

 for the Belgium Volvo Dealer Team.
 After the 1984 season